1. Why do you think Paul makes such a public display of these women? Why is he so concerned for unity in the Philippian church?

 4. What does it mean to rejoice in the Lord?
 Why do you think he specifies “always”?
 Describe how it might be possible to do this even in hard times.

 Rejoicing in the Lord is rejoicing because in the experience of Jesus himself.
-The reason you can do this always is because neither Christ nor our relationship with him ever change, for those who are Christ’s.
+The reason you can do this always is that neither Christ nor our relationship with him ever changes, for those who are Christ’s.
 Even though circumstances change we can always rejoice in Jesus.
 Sometimes our circumstances are so painful it is difficult to rejoice in anything, even Jesus.
 Other times our circumstances are so good that it is hard to rejoice in Jesus because we are satisfied elsewhere.
 But it is always possible to rejoice in him

 5. Why do you think Paul is so serious about showing our “reasonableness” or “gentleness” and “being anxious for nothing”?
 Why would he mention this in this context?
 (Hint: Think back to Euodia and Syntyche.
 Are anxious people reasonable or easy to get along with?
 How would disunity in the church affect their witness to the outside world?
 How would anxiety?)